Ekushey: Between language and culture

 A strong connection with a network of hub languages is the best way for a language to become influential.

 Bangla has feeble global language network connections based on bilingual book translations, Tweeters, and multilingual Wikipedia edits.
-A study by MIT shows, what is already widely known, if you want to get your ideas out, you can reach a lot of people through the English language.
-But the study also shows how speakers of disparate languages benefit from being indirectly linked through hub languages large and small.
-Rabindranath Tagore was the first non-European author to win the Nobel Prize for literature, largely for his English Gitanjali.
-On the other hand, Humayun Ahmed, a popular writer from Bangladesh, wished someone someday will translate his books into other languages.
-Out of his almost 200 books, a handful is known to other languages.
+A study by MIT shows what is already widely known: if you want to get your ideas out, you can reach many people through the English language.
+However, the study also shows how speakers of disparate languages benefit from being indirectly linked through hub languages, large and small.
+Rabindranath Tagore was the first non-European author to win the Nobel Prize for literature, mainly for his English Gitanjali.
+On the other hand, Humayun Ahmed, a famous writer from Bangladesh, wished someone someday would translate his books into different languages.
+A handful of his almost 200 books are known in other languages.

 BooksTwitterWikipedia